-If you have had a painful or restricted neck you may have often noticed that other areas of your body are also distressed, such as your upper or lower back or hips ?
+Necks can be can be uncomfortable and painful and are a common reason for seeking treatment.
+If you have a painful or restricted neck how often do you notice that other areas are also distressed such as your upper or lower back or hips for example?

-A long time ago humans evolved to walk on two legs.
-Our necks adapted to support our heads in the upright position.
-The cervical spine, which consists of seven vertebrae muscles, ligaments, blood vessels, nerves and vital organs, needed to move freely to support our head, and allow us to look straight ahead for danger.
+A long time ago as humans evolved to walk on two legs our cervical spines adapted to support our heads in the upright position.
+The cervical spine which consists of seven vertebrae muscles, ligaments, blood vessels, nerves and vital organs, needs to move freely to support the head, (which weighs about 3 kilos), and allow us to look straight ahead.

-As an osteopath , I am interested to see how other parts of the body may contribute to neck pain.
+As an osteopath according to our first principle “The body is a unit” I am interested in seeing how other parts of the body may contribute to neck pain.

-I often use my hands to examine and release tension in the upper and middle ribs, upper and lower back and pelvis before working on the neck.
-My aim is to improve other areas that support good function of the neck and so help the whole body feel and move better.
+I am often using my hands to examine and release tension in the upper and middle ribs, upper and lower back and pelvis before working on the neck.
+My aim is to improve other areas that support good function of the neck and help the whole body feel and move better.

-Techniques I may use in treatment include: soft tissue, inhibition and stretching of tight muscles, articulation of joints of the neck, ribs, shoulders and upper back and neural release of specific cervical nerves and their surrounding layers or dura.
+Techniques I may use include soft tissue, inhibition and stretching of tight muscles, articulation of joints of the neck, ribs, shoulders and upper back and neural release of specific cervical nerves and their surrounding layers or dura.

-Here are some things that may contribute to neck problems:
+Things that may contribute to neck problems include:

 - Slouching and poor sitting posture

-- Poor work ergonomics particularly with computer use.
+- Poor work ergonomics particularly to do with using computers.

 - Excessive overhead lifting of weights.